All Episodes

 They didn't change their eating or drinking or exercise, just field of greens.

-And I someone who takes it, and you just know that you're getting at least a huge amount of the fruit and vegetables that you need every day in the organic drink that you're consuming.
+And I'm someone who takes it, and you just know that you're getting at least a huge amount of the fruit and vegetables that you need every day in the organic drink that you're consuming.

 I feel great knowing Field of Greens can slow how quickly I'm aging, and I encourage you to join me.

-Swap your untested fruit, vegetable, or green drink for field of green while there's time.
+Swap your untested fruit, vegetable, or green drink for Field of Green while there's time.

-promo code Glenn.
+promo code GLENN.

 Emmy Neatfield is a journalist who covers reproductive technology.